mode51/Tungsten/README.md

 #Tungsten.LiteDb
 * W.LiteDb.LiteDbItem - A base class for your POCO classes (necessary for LiteDbMethods due to needing to know the \_id field)
-* W.LiteDb.LiteDbMethods - CRUD methods for your POCO classes
+* W.LiteDb.LiteDbMethods - CRUD methods for your POCO classes which inherit LiteDbItem